thoughtworks-jumpstart/guides/docs/javascript/npm.md

 The `--save-dev` flag indicates that it is a devDependency.

 Dependencies appearing under the `devDependencies` key in the `package.json` file are packages needed for development but are not needed for the running of the app.
-Examples of packages required only in development are testing libraries like Jest, linters like EsLint and transpilers like webpack.
+Examples of packages required only in development are testing libraries like Jest, linters like ESLint and transpilers like Webpack.

 See [npm docs for dependencies and dev dependencies](https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file).